nimiq/developer-center/migration/migration-validators.md

 To execute the tool successfully, you need to ensure that you are fully synced and in consensus **within the PoW chain**.
 This requires starting the PoW client with an RPC server enabled on your imported validator address (this might take a while).
 As in [this example](https://github.com/nimiq/core-js/blob/master/clients/nodejs/sample.conf#L163), you can do it in your configuration file by adding your address and key pair.

-You can start the RPC server by cloning the [Nimiq CoreJS repository](https://github.com/nimiq/core-js?tab=readme-ov-file#quickstart) then following the quickstart instructions and finally running the following command:
+Alternatively, you can start the RPC server by cloning the [Nimiq CoreJS repository](https://github.com/nimiq/core-js?tab=readme-ov-file#quickstart) then following the quickstart instructions and finally running the following command:

 ```shell
 node clients/nodejs/index.js --dumb --network=main --rpc=8648 --wallet-seed=private_keypublic_key
 ```

+Note that `private_keypublic_key` is the concatenation of your private key and public key in that order.

 Before executing the activation tool, make sure you run ```cargo build --release``` within the PoS repository to compile the code.

-Once you are in consensus in the PoW chain, proceed to execute the migration tool by running the following command **in the PoS chain**, including the path to the configuration file containing your validator data and specifying the RPC server to be used:
+Once you have consensus on the PoW chain, proceed to execute the migration tool by running the following command **in the PoS chain client** directory, including the path to the configuration file containing your validator data and specifying the RPC server to be used:

 ```shell
 cargo run --release --bin nimiq-pow-migration --url "url-according-your-configuration" --config client.toml
 ```

+Where `url-according-your-configuration` is the PoW client RPC url.
+For example: `http://172.0.0.1:8648`.

 After launching the tool, the readiness transaction will be automatically sent to the network.
 During a span of blocks, the tool will monitor for readiness transactions.
 At the defined candidate block, if the tool counts 80% of readiness, the migration process starts and once it is done, it will automatically start the PoS client.